arthurbortolini95/prompts/job-interview-preparation.md

 - Estimated salary range for similar LATAM profiles in this role:
 - Recommended salary expectation threshold for initial conversations (use latest data available on internet)

-## 5. Technical Interview Study Plan

-Provide a focused study plan tailored to the JD and my profile, covering:

-- Core technologies and frameworks to review
-- Architecture/system design topics to prepare
-- Backend & frontend areas to refresh
-- Potential live-coding or take-home challenges
-- Recommended resources or exercises

-## 6. Smart Questions to Ask in the Interview
+## 5. Smart Questions to Ask in the Interview

 List only unanswered or unclear points from the JD: